gobiasinfosec/random_maths/README.md

 -Command line support so this can be scripted (will take more time, but not impossible)

+### Credit

+Credit to Michael Shilov from scraping.pro/simple-email-crawler-python for the majority of the code this script is based on.

 ### Disclaimer

 This has been provided for testing and academic purposes only.
 Do not use this tool against networks that you do not own or have express/strict written consent to test against.
 Do not use for illegal purposes.